 Judicial and Administrative Proceedings: We may disclose your PHI in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized), and, in certain circumstances, in response to a subpoena, discovery request or other lawful process.

-California law provides that we may disclose your PHI if the disclosure is compelled by a board, commission or administrative agency for purposes of adjudication or pursuant to an investigative subpoena or is compelled by an arbitrator or arbitration panel pursuant to a subpoena duces tecum under certain circumstances.
+We may disclose your PHI if the disclosure is compelled by a board, commission or administrative agency for purposes of adjudication or pursuant to an investigative subpoena or is compelled by an arbitrator or arbitration panel pursuant to a subpoena duces tecum under certain circumstances.

 Law Enforcement: We may disclose your PHI, so long as applicable legal requirements are met, for law enforcement purposes, such as providing information to the police about the victim of a crime.

 Coroners and Funeral Directors: We may disclose your PHI to a coroner, medical examiner, or funeral director if it is needed to perform their legally authorized duties.